sccfnad/Sparse-convolutional-coding-for-neuronal-assembly-detection/README.txt

     output  : (if initializations > 1) saves motifs from the shuffled matrix after sorting in folder/Ensembles_random_sorted

-    output  : (if initializations > 1) saves motifs repeatedly appearing in different runs and their activity in folder/Final_Motifs
+    output  : (if initializations > 1) saves motifs after the non-parametric tests in folder/Final_Motifs

     output  : (if initializations > 1) saves the shuffled spike matrix created from 'dataset.h5' in the file 'dataset_random.h5'